 The Cook Islands has 240 square kilometres of land, comprising 15 islands spread across 2.1 million square kilometres of ocean.
 The islands are self-governing in "free association" with New Zealand.
-This means Cook Islands nationals are citizens of New Zealand, and New Zealand (in consultation with the Cook Islands government) has responsibility for external affairs such as defense.
+This means Cook Islands nationals are citizens of New Zealand, and New Zealand (in consultation with the Cook Islands government) has responsibility for external affairs such as defence.

 The economy is mainly based on tourism and marine resources.
 Agricultural products include copra, fruit and vegetables, coffee, pigs and poultry.
 Economic development is vulnerable to environmental factors and global economic trends, with economic growth limited by environment, infrastructure constraints and a labour shortage.
 The Islands have a trade deficit (importing, mainly from New Zealand, far more than they export).